 How the driving regulations apply to you will depend on the type of seizures you have now, the type of seizures you have had previously, and the type of licence you have (Group 1 or Group 2).
-Specific regulations also apply after an isolated seizure or first unprovoked seizure.
+Specific regulations also apply after a provoked seizure and after an isolated seizure or first unprovoked seizure.

-You are responsible for telling the DVLA and returning your licence to them.
-The driving regulations cover all epileptic seizures: auras and warnings; seizures where you are conscious; myoclonic seizures; and seizures where you lose consciousness.
+You are responsible for telling either the DVLA or DVA and returning your licence to them.
+The driving regulations cover all epileptic seizures,including seizures where you are conscious; myoclonic seizures; and seizures where you lose consciousness.
 These regulations apply even if you have only one seizure (an 'isolated seizure’), whether you have a diagnosis of epilepsy or not, and whether you are taking anti-epileptic drugs (AEDs) or not.

 Epileptic seizures are specifically included in the Road Traffic Act 1988.
 This means that if you have one or more seizures, by law you must meet certain medical standards in order to have a driving licence.

 The DVLA’s ‘Assessing fitness to drive’ sets out the medical standards for driving, advised by expert medical panels, and based on UK and European legislation.
-Only the medical advisers at the DVLA are able to decide whether or not someone meets the standards to drive.
+Only the driving agencies are able to decide whether or not someone meets the standards to drive.

 Learning to drive

 If you have epilepsy and want to learn to drive, you need to meet the medical standards for the type of seizures you have.
-You will need to tell the DVLA about your epilepsy and fill in a regular application form.
-The DVLA will send you a form (FEP1) for more details about your epilepsy.
+You will need to tell the driving agency about your epilepsy and fill in a regular application form.

 Awake seizures - seizures that start when you are awake.